pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Stalker (Beta Stalkers)**
   - These are replaced with their Beta version.
 Set your Effects in the in-game options to High to see them while they are cloaked.
 - **Rockpox Breeder**
   - These have a rare chance of spawning in a wave.
 These spawn and move at x0.25 speed and take x2 damage.
 These spawn yellow Septic Spreaders with the HP of a Webspitter.
+These spawn in with an outline.
 - **Elite Grunt Guard, Elite Grunt Slasher, Elite Mactera Spawn (CD2)**
   - These spawn globally independent of Elite Threat.
 They have the HP of a Brundle.
 These have a new look and glow.
 - **Turbo Menace (MEV)**